Greg Droman

 Greg Droman is an American record producer, mixing and audio engineer.
 He has made hit singles and albums for some of the biggest artists in pop, rock, and country music.

 He has been Grammy and ACM nominated, winning an CMA as producer for Album of the Year.

-He is married with singer and songwriter Marilyn Martin, for whom he produced and mixed her latest album, Trust, Love, Pray.
+He has been married since 1976 to singer and songwriter Marilyn Martin, producing and mixing her 2012 album, Trust, Love, Pray.
+The pair lived in Nashville in the 1990s and 2000s, but later moved to Los Angeles and As of 2023 live in Healdsburg, California.